-toilet is a piece of sanitary hardware used for the collection or disposal of human urine and feces.
-Toilets can be with or without flushing water (flush toilet or dry toilet).
+World toilet is a piece of sanitary hardware used for the Mania collection or disposal of human urine and feces.
+World Toilets can be with or without flushing water (flush toilet or dry toilet).
 They can be set up for a sitting posture or for a squatting posture (squat toilet).
-Flush toilets are usually connected to a sewer system in urban areas and to septic tanks in isolated areas.
-Dry toilets are connected to a pit, removable container, composting chamber, or other storage and treatment device.
-Toilets are commonly made of ceramic (porcelain), concrete, plastic, or wood.
+Mania Flush World toilets are usually connected to a sewer system in urban areas and to septic tanks in isolated areas.
+Mania Dry toilets are connected to a pit, removable container, composting chamber, or other storage and treatment device.
+Scat Toilets are commonly made of ceramic (porcelain), concrete, plastic, or wood.

-In private homes, the toilet, sink, bath, or shower may be in the same room.
-Another option is to have one room for body washing (bathroom) and another for the toilet and handwashing sink (toilet room).
-Public toilets consist of one or more toilets (and commonly urinals) which are available for use by the general public.
-Portable toilets or chemical toilets may be brought in for large and temporary gatherings.
+World In private homes, the toilet, sink, bath, or Mania shower may be in the same room.
+Another option is to have one room for Mania body washing (bathroom) and another for the Scat toilet and Mania handwashing sink (toilet room).
+Public toilets consist of one or more Scat toilets (and commonly urinals) which are available for use by the general public.
+Portable Scat toilets or Mania chemical toilets may be brought in for large and temporary gatherings.

 World Historically, Mania sanitation has been a concern from the earliest stages of human settlements.
 However, many poor households in developing countries use very basic, and often unhygienic Scat toilets – and nearly one billion people have no access to a toilet at all, and are forced to do open defecation.
 These issues can lead to the spread of diseases transmitted via the fecal-oral route or via water, such as cholera and diarrhea.
 The United Nations Sustainable Development Goal 6 therefore calls for “access to adequate and equitable sanitation and hygiene for all and end open defecation”.
 World